chaserhudson/DirectoryBuilder/README.md

 We welcome contributions from the open-source community.
 If you have any suggestions for improvements or new features, feel free to fork this repository and create a pull request.

+It's super basic, but it would be cool to see it develop.

+Even if you have never pull request... here is a good repo to do your first